SairamSunkaranam/aws-training/Final_Project/Phase-1/Phase1_Challenge.md

         Create 2 private subnets:

             Example: 10.0.3.0/24 and 10.0.4.0/24

         Create Internet Gateway and attach it to VPC

         Route Table setup:

-            Public Subnet → Route to Internet Gateway Private Subnet → NAT Gateway or instance (if needed for outbound internet access)
+            Public Subnet → Route to Internet Gateway

     ⚙️ 2.
 Create Security Groups